 Scotch Whisky Experience

-What trip to Edinburgh would be complete without indulging in a taste of our national liquor?
+What trip to Edinburgh would be complete without indulging in a taste of our national drink?
 Learn everything you could possibly want to know about the intricacies of whisky production with a tour of the Scotch Whisky Experience.
 You will get an understanding of the differences between whisky produced in different regions of Scotland and the art of whisky-making.
 Don’t miss the interactive barrel ride, which simulates the whisky-making process.
 There are a variety of tours and tastings on offer, including somewhere you can combine a tour with a Scottish Tasting Menu in the Amber Restaurant.
 Booking is essential and you are advised to book at least 3 months in advance.

 Essential Edinburgh Itinerary: 3 Days to Explore Scotland’s Capital